Risa Applegarth

 Research Interests

 Dr. Applegarth’s current research examines activism, age, and temporality in youth-led social movements from the 1990s to the present.
-Her book Just Kids: Youth Activism and Rhetorical Agency is forthcoming from the Ohio State University Press.
-Using qualitative methods, this research investigates how age both facilitates and constrains rhetorical opportunities for young activists.
+Her book Just Kids: Youth Activism and Rhetorical Agency was published in 2024 by the Ohio State University Press.
+Combining case studies of activist collectives with retrospective interviews, Just Kids investigates how age both facilitates and constrains rhetorical opportunities for young activists, contributing to contemporary studies of childhood, age, and rhetorical agency

-Additional recent projects include publications on feminist ethics, archival research, and embodied rhetoric, as well as contributions to the Cape Fear Watershed Project, an NEH-funded interdisciplinary and cross-institutional collaboration spearheaded by Dr. Aaron Allen.
+Additional recent projects include publications on feminist ethics, rhetorical agency, and embodied rhetoric, as well as contributions to the Cape Fear Watershed Project, an NEH-funded interdisciplinary and cross-institutional collaboration led by Dr. Aaron Allen.

 Dr. Applegarth’s first book, Rhetoric in American Anthropology: Gender, Genre, and Science (Pittsburgh 2014), examines how anthropologists transformed their field from the “welcoming science,” uniquely open to amateurs, women, and people of color, into a professional scientific discipline in the early 20th century.
 This study recuperates the writings of professional researchers whose experimental genres–folklore collections, ethnographic novels, and autobiographies–reopened debates over how scientific knowledge could be made.
 This project earned the 2010 James Berlin Memorial Outstanding Dissertation Award from the Conference on College Composition and Communication, a New Faculty Research Grant and a Summer Excellence Research Grant from UNCG, and the CCCC Outstanding Book Award in 2016.

-An affiliated faculty member with the program in Women’s, Gender, and Sexuality Studies, Dr. Applegarth teaches graduate and undergraduate courses related to pedagogy, feminist theory, genre, embodied rhetoric, nonfiction narrative and autobiographical writing, environmental writing, and contemporary activism.
+An affiliated faculty member with the program in Women’s, Gender, and Sexuality Studies, Dr. Applegarth teaches graduate and undergraduate courses related to pedagogy, rhetoric, disability, embodiment, genre, life writing, environmental writing, and contemporary activism.

 Selected Publications